-Anogenital distance in male litters was about 2 to 3cm more than that of female litters (1 to 2 cm).
-The percentages of female of weaned litters were more than male in both EG and UG during the two phases of breeding.
-(Figure 1).
+Anogenital distance in male litters were about 2 to 3cm more than that of female litters (1 to 2 cm).
+The percentages of female of weaned litters were more than male in both EG and UG during the two phases of breeding. (see Figure 1 in Appendix).